Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 <!-- endtab -->

 <!-- tab English -->
-## ⚠️ Reminder

-Currently, MCDC does NOT provide an option to turn off automatic checking for updates, as MCDC is still in alpha state.
-It is a good practice to stay up to date, especially for MCDC, which is unstable and has frequent bug fixes.
-MCDC will provide an option to turn off auto-checking for updates after the alpha state is over.

-If you insist that you do not want to update, and do not want to wait until the alpha state is over, then I believe you have the ability to maintain MCDC frequently and fix bugs yourself.
-Please fork the repository to delete the code of check for updates.
-However, Do NOT submit Pull Requests for that change :)

-Note that the good changes in the forks may be added to the upstream repository without notice.

-For more details, check out [#52 (comment)](https://github.com/Xujiayao/MCDiscordChat/issues/52#issuecomment-1172137781).

 ## Introduction

 [MCDiscordChat](https://github.com/Xujiayao/MCDiscordChat) (abbreviated as MCDC), a practical and powerful Fabric and Quilt Minecraft <> Discord chat bridge inspired by BRForgers/DisFabric.